jasonstolaruk/CurryMUD/README.md

 ## What I have so far

-* About 85 player commands, 50 administrator commands, and 60 commands for debugging purposes.
+* About 85 player commands, 50 administrator commands, and 60 commands for debugging purposes.:nut_and_bolt:
 * About 220 built-in emotes. :clap:
 * Help files for all existing non-debug commands.
 Help topics. :information_desk_person:
 * Commands have a consistent structure and a unique syntax for indicating target locations and quantities. :dart:
 * Unique commands, accessible only when a player is in a particular room, may be created.
-* The names of commands, as well as the names of the targets they act upon, may be abbreviated.
+* The names of commands, as well as the names of the targets they act upon, may be abbreviated. :abc:
-* Logging.
+* Logging. :ledger:
 * ANSI color. :red_circle:
 * Character creation. :runner:
 * The virtual world is automatically persisted at regular intervals and at shutdown. :floppy_disk:
 * Systems for reporting bugs and typos. :bug:
 * Commands to aid in the process of resetting a forgotten password. :passport_control:
-* NPCs can execute commands, either from within code or via the ":as" administrator command.
+* NPCs can execute commands, either from within code or via the ":as" administrator command. :performing_arts:
 * PCs can introduce themselves to each other. :bow:
-* PCs can "link" with each other so as to enable "tells." :couple_with_heart:
+* PCs can "link" with each other so as to enable "tells." :link:
 * Question channel for OOC newbie Q&A. :question:
 * Players can create their own ad-hoc channels. :busts_in_silhouette:
 * Free-form emotes and built-in emotes may be used in "tells" and channel communications. :clap: